Microgreens for Weight Loss: Indian Diet-Friendly Options

 Which microgreens are best for weight loss?
 Broccoli, radish, mustard, fenugreek, amaranth, pea shoot, and coriander are all low calorie and fibre-rich.
 Choose ones you enjoy so you’ll eat them regularly.

 Can diabetics eat microgreens?
 Microgreens are low in carbs and calories and high in fibre, so they generally fit well in a diabetic-friendly diet.
+Read our in-depth guide on microgreens for diabetes management for specific variety research and blood sugar data.
 Always follow your doctor’s or dietitian’s advice for your individual plan.

 Are microgreens safe for daily consumption?
 Yes, when washed and from a clean source.
 Start with a small amount and increase as you like.
 They are food, not medicine—enjoy them as part of a varied diet.